 High School Summer Learning

-We offer a number of programs geared specifically toward individual student need.
+We offer a number of programs geared specifically toward individual student needs.
 Teachers and schools identify students and send invitations.
 As a parent, if you see a program you think your child would benefit from but have not received an invitation contact your school or the program for more information.

 High School Jump Start

 This summer program is packed with information.
 An increased academic workload and new ideas introduced can make the high school transition a challenge.
 This program is an opportunity to start developing the skills needed to be successful.
-Students receive help finding classrooms, opening lockers, and navigating the cafeteria.
-As well as a chance to meet classmates and teachers.
+Students receive help finding classrooms, opening lockers, navigating the cafeteria, and they'll meet classmates and teachers.

 |Who?||Students identified by counselors that have failed 1st semester and/or are credit deficient.
 Counselors and summer school facilitators will contact the parents to enroll.|